greenstick/interactor/README.md

 * What platforms, language settings, and browser dimensions your users have
 * Bounce rates, page and site bottle-necks, impressions, and conversions

+## Documentation
+Documentation is currently being written.
+To seen an example, make a local copy of the repository with `git clone https://github.com/greenstick/interactor.git`, navigate to the `example` folder, and open up `index.html`.
+Clicking on interaction and conversion elements will log the `session` object along with conversions and interactions to your browsers console.

 ## What Data is Provided?

 General Data: